musket-dev/cicd-images/README.md

 The images are found in the [DockerHub registry](https://hub.docker.com/r/govtechsg/cicd-images), and the names of the different types of images are added as a tag.
 For example given a type of image called `xyz`, it will be available under the repository URL `govtechsg/cicd-images:xyz-latest`.
 Specific versions can be found in the [DockerHub Tags page](https://hub.docker.com/r/govtechsg/cicd-images/tags/)

 ### Usage/Descriptions

+#### `alpine`
+Canonical Tag: `alpine-<AWS_CLI_VERSION>`
+Latest URL: `govtechsg/cicd-images:alpine-latest`

+##### Notes
+We use Alpine for our production deployments, only makes sense to run stuff in Alpine.
+This image contains common tools in pipelines and should serve most general needs.
+If you need more pacakges, feel free to submit a pull request with the required APK packages.

 #### `awscli`
 Canonical Tag: `awscli-<AWS_CLI_VERSION>`